 Scholarships Awarded as Part of the Admission Process

 First year students are automatically considered for merit-based scholarships when they apply to Simmons.
 They do not require a separate application and are part of the admission process.
-They range from $15,000 to $25,000 per year, renewable for four years.
+These scholarships are up to $30,000 per year, renewable for four years.

-These include the Trustee Scholarship, Presidential Scholarship, Provost Scholarship, Dean’s Scholarship, Director’s Scholarship, and Achievement Scholarship.
+These include the Leadership Scholarship, Trustee Scholarship, Presidential Scholarship, Provost Scholarship, Dean’s Scholarship, Director’s Scholarship, and Achievement Scholarship.

 Dorothea Lynde Dix Scholarship

 Dix scholars are automatically considered for the Dorothea Lynde Dix Scholarship when they apply to Simmons.
 They do not require a separate application and are part of the admission process.
-This scholarship is $3,400 for the first two consecutive semesters of enrollment ($1,700 per semester).
+(This scholarship is up to $10,000 for the first four consecutive semesters of enrollment).

-Children and grandchildren of Simmons graduates automatically qualify to receive an Alumnae Scholarship of $2,000 per year, renewable for four years.
-No separate application is required
+Children, grandchildren and siblings of Simmons graduates automatically qualify to receive an Alumnae Scholarship of $2,000 per year, renewable for four years.
+No separate application is required.

 First Year Scholarships that Require a Separate Application

 Simmons Distinguished Scholar Award